Devon0216/Backend_edit/UserStories.md

 10. [x] Server can save the workshop and its notes to the database
 11. [x] Server allows retrieval of workshop data

-12. [x] App can do summarisation based on the current notes (Check sumy)
+12. [x] App can do summarisation based on the current notes (Check sumy), checked num of sentences

 13. [x] User can sign up
 14. [x] User can log in

 15. [ ] User can connect to a board by inputting necessary information(client id, client secret, board id etc)

-16. [ ] Deploy the app to a public website, then publish miro app to check if it works on other devices
+16. [x] Deploy the app to a public website, then publish miro app to check if it works on other devices

 Extra features:
 1. [ ] Server can get data from Miro boards, according to frames